EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-fast-fashion.md

 - Mass production in low-cost countries
 - Less emphasis on durability and sustainability

 Popular fast fashion brands include Zara, H&M, and Forever 21.
-These brands encourage shoppers to buy more and replace clothing often, which leads to overconsumption and waste[1][3][4][7][8].
+These brands encourage shoppers to buy more and replace clothing often, which leads to overconsumption and waste.

 ---